rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

 - **Do Not Run this when:**

-    If all conditions evaluate to true the pipeline/stage/step is executed, otherwise it is skipped.
-When a stage/step is skipped, it is considered as SUCCESS and follow-up stages/steps continue to run.
-Wildcard character(`*`) expansion is supported in conditions.
+    If all conditions evaluate to true, then the pipeline/stage/step is executed.
+Otherwise it is skipped.
+When a stage/step is skipped, it is considered successful and follow-up stages/steps continue to run.
+Wildcard character (`*`) expansion is supported in conditions.

 {{% tabs %}}
 {{% tab "Pipeline Trigger" %}}

+You can configure trigger rules for the entire pipeline in two different contexts:

+{{% accordion id="pipeline-creation" label="During Initial Pipeline Configuration" %}}

 1. From the context menu, open the project for which you've configured a pipeline.
 Then select the **Pipelines** tab.

 1. From the pipeline for which you want to edit build triggers, select **Ellipsis (...) > Edit Config**.

 1. Click **Show advanced options**.

-1. From **Trigger Rules**, configure rules to run or skip the pipeline, stage, or step.
+1. From **Trigger Rules**, configure rules to run or skip the pipeline.

     1. Click **Add Rule**.
 In the **Value** field, enter the name of the branch that triggers the pipeline.

     1. **Optional:** Add more branches that trigger a build.
+{{% /accordion %}}

+{{% accordion id="pipeline-settings" label="While Editing Pipeline Settings" %}}

+After you've configured a pipeline, you can go back and choose the events that trigger a pipeline execution.

+>**Note:** This option is not available for example repositories.

+1. From the context menu, open the project for which you've configured a pipeline.
+Then select the **Pipelines** tab.

+1. From the pipeline for which you want to edit build triggers, select **Ellipsis (...) > Setting**.

+1. Select (or clear) the events that you want to trigger a pipeline execution.

+1. Click **Save**.
+{{% /accordion %}}

 {{% /tab %}}
 {{% tab "Stage Trigger" %}}
 1. From the context menu, open the project for which you've configured a pipeline.
 Then select the **Pipelines** tab.